cmu-db/noisepage/script/testing/junit/README.md

 `./run_junit.py`

-## Manual Run with Ant JUnit Runner

-1. Compile the tests.
-   `ant compile`

-2. To run the tests, first start the database server manually in a separate shell (e.g., `./terrier`)

-3. Run the tests, (from this directory):
-   `ant test`
+run_junit.py will execute the non-trace related junit tests first and then the trace tests.

 ## Manual Run with the JUnit Console Runner
-This method provides clearer, human friendly output.
+This method provides clear, human friendly output.
 This requires Java 8 or later.

 1. Compile the tests.
    `ant compile`

-2. To run the tests, first start the database server manually in a separate shell (e.g., `./terrier`)
+2. Start the database server manually in a separate shell (e.g., `./terrier`)

-3. Run the tests, (from this directory):
-   `ant testconsole`
+3. To run a trace test, pass in file path as an environment variable.
+Example command: NOISEPAGE_TRACE_FILE=./traces/select.test ant test-trace

+4. To run non-trace tests, run ant test-unit

 ## Adding New Tests

 No changes are necessary to the antfile (build.xml).
+To add trace tests, add the trace files ending with .test (`XXX.test`) to the junit/traces directory.
+To add non-trace junit tests, add the java test files (`XXX.java`) to the junit/src directory.
 Ant compiles all java files present in the `src` directory.
 The test runners find all compiled tests and run them.

 ## Code Structure for Tests

-* `TestUtility` contains supporting functions shared across tests.
-Supplement as needed.
-Avoid duplicating code in tests.

-* Add a new `XXX.java` file for each new test class.
-Each class may contain as many tests as desired.
-The current tests use one schema for the class.

-* See `UpdateTest.java` for an example of a simple test.
+* See `TrafficCopTest.java` for an example of a non-trace junit test.
 Each test will need a `Connection` variable and SQL statements to setup the tables.

-* See InsertPSTest.java for additional examples, including use of prepared statements.
-  Most likely you'll want to implement using normal statements rather than prepared statements.

 * JUnit invokes the `Setup()` method prior to each test and then calls `Teardown()` after they finish.
-If you need different granularity, see the JUnit4 documentation.
+If you need different granularity, see the JUnit5 documentation.
 Class level setup / teardown is possible.

 * Functions annotated with `@Test` are the actual tests.
   Tests may be temporarily disabled by commented out the annotation (e.g., `//@Test`).